bitnami/containers/containers/solr/README.md

 ## 7.4.0-r23

 - The Solr container has been migrated to a non-root user approach.
 Previously the container ran as the `root` user and the Solr daemon was started as the `solr` user.
-From now on, both the container and the MongoDB daemon run as user `1001`.
+From now on, both the container and the Solr daemon run as user `1001`.
 As a consequence, the data directory must be writable by that user.
 You can revert this behavior by changing `USER 1001` to `USER root` in the Dockerfile.

 # Contributing